746 Naval Air Squadron

+746 Naval Air Squadron (746 NAS), also referred to as 746 Squadron, is an inactive Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN).
+It was last operational as the Naval Night Fighter Development Squadron from May 1945 to January 1946, with Fairey Firefly NF.Mk II and Grumman Hellcat N.F.
+Mk II night fighter aircraft, supported with Stinson Reliant and Supermarine Seafire F Mk XVII.
+It was tasked with evaluating aircraft and their equipment, while detachments of pairs of aircraft were deployed aboard escort carriers after 'A' flight became an operational sub-unit.

-746 Naval Air Squadron (746 NAS) was a Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN) which disbanded in January 1946.
-It formed initially as the Naval Night Fighter Interception Unit, in November 1942 at HMS Daedalus, RNAS Lee-on-Solent.
-It moved to R. N. Air Section Ford in December to join the RAF Fighter Interception Unit.
+It formed initially as the Naval Night Fighter Interception Unit, in November 1942 at HMS Daedalus, RNAS Lee-on-Solent, Hampshire.
+It moved to RN Air Section Ford, Sussex, in December to join the RAF Fighter Interception Unit.
 The squadron came under the control of the Naval Fighter Direction Centre at HMS Heron, RNAS Yeovilton, in 1943 and was tasked with the development of tactics and analysis of the experiences of pilots from the carrier squadrons.
-It moved to RAF Wittering in May 1944, with a detachment at RAF Defford for radar development duties.
-In October the squadron returned to R. N. Air Section Ford and in January 1945, deployed 'A' flight to HMS Sparrowhawk, RNAS Hatston to provide ADDL, carrier deck landing training.
-746 Naval Air Squadron became the Naval Night Fighter Development Squadron in May 1945, evaluating aircraft and their equipment, while detachments of pairs of aircraft were deployed aboard escort carriers after 'A' flight became an operational sub-unit.
+It moved to RAF Wittering, Cambridgeshire, in May 1944, with a detachment at RAF Defford, Worcestershire, for radar development duties.
+In October the squadron returned to RN Air Section Ford and in January 1945, deployed 'A' flight to HMS Sparrowhawk, RNAS Hatston, Mainland, Orkney, to provide ADDL, carrier deck landing training.

 History

 Naval Night Fighter Interception Unit (1942–1945)

 746 Naval Air Squadron formed at RNAS Lee-on-Solent (HMS Daedalus), situated near Lee-on-the-Solent in Hampshire, approximately four miles west of Portsmouth, on 23 November 1942 as a Night Fighter Interception Unit.
 Almost immediately, on 1 December 1942, the squadron moved to R. N. Air Section Ford, as the Admiralty had lodger facilities at RAF Ford, located at Ford, in West Sussex, England.
-The squadron was initially equipped with the Night Fighter variant of the Fairey Fulmar fighter aircraft, the NF Mk.II and its allocation of these aircraft also included the Target Tug variant.
+The squadron was initially equipped with the night fighter variant of the Fairey Fulmar fighter aircraft, the NF Mk.II and its allocation of these aircraft also included the target tug variant.

 Initially the unit had been formed to work alongside the RAF Fighter Interception Unit, however, later on, 746 Naval Air Squadron operated the Fairey Firefly Night Fighter version, the Firefly NF Mk.
 II and at this point it also started to work closely with the Naval Fighter Direction Centre at RNAS Yeovilton (HMS Heron) and tasked with developing naval night fighter tactics and use first hand experience from Naval Night Fighter Units.
 Some of the squadron's pilots undertook operational sorties with the RAF Fighter Interception Unit, during October 1943.

 The squadron moved from RAF Ford to RAF Wittering, a Royal Air Force station within the area of Peterborough, Cambridgeshire and North Northamptonshire, on 3 April 1944, it also had a detachment of personnel at RAF Defford for radar development work.
-Around six months later, on 1 October 1944, it returned to R. N. Air Section Ford, with 'A' Flight moving to RNAS Hatston (HMS Sparrowhawk), one mile to the north west of Kirkwall on the island of Mainland, Orkney, Scotland.
+Around six months later, on 1 October 1944, it returned to RN Air Section Ford, with 'A' Flight moving to RNAS Hatston (HMS Sparrowhawk), Mainland, Orkney, Scotland.